Click below for specialist solicitor free online help

 In addition to the pain and suffering for your injury your solicitor will also look at all the financial losses you have incurred - which might include medical expenses, lost income, travel expenses, head injury rehabilitation expenses, etc. The total of your past and future losses will be calculated and added to your pain and suffering compensation to decide how much compensation you can claim.

 In addition to the final compensation settlement figure calculated you might also be entitled to interest on your compensation and your legal costs in pursuing your claim.

 Click car accident compensation to see examples of financial losses you can claim in a road traffic accident claim.

-Examples of compensation amounts for various UK brain and head injury claims
+Examples of average compensation payout amounts for various UK brain and head injury claims

-If the symptoms of your head injury fully resolve in a couple of weeks: approx £1,400
+If the symptoms of your head injury fully resolve in a couple of weeks you compensation will be calculated at: approx £1,600

-If you have a head injury with very minor brain damage which you recover from or slight headaches which are ongoing: £1,400 - £8,000
+If you have a head injury with very minor brain damage which you recover from or slight headaches which are ongoing will lead to settlements between: £1,600 - £10,000

-Brain damage can have varying effects on your ability to function - it could affect your ability to function socially, your ability to work, your ability to concentrate, there might be a risk of epilepsy or it might cause you disability: £10,000 - £180,000
+Brain damage can have varying effects on your ability to function - it could affect your ability to function socially, your ability to work, your ability to concentrate, there might be a risk of epilepsy or it might cause you disability leading to average claim payouts between: £12,000 - £220,000

 Summary of acquired brain and head injury claims compensation amounts

 On this page you have seen examples of how much compensation your acquired brain and head injury claims are worth.